|Nandi Pradosha worship, Big temple, Thanjavur. TN FindMessages.com|

 Frankly speaking, about 10 or 15 years ago, Pradosha puja was done on a low key and during that time, the temple was not crowded as it is to-day.
 But, in the last decade, Pradosha puja has assumed so much importance that there is no Shiva temple in Tamil Nadu where Pradosha is not observed.
 As for the big temple, Thanjavur, on the occasion of Pradosa, the entire space around the Nandi mantap is packed to the capacity.
 Besides, to have Dharsan of the main deity - huge lingam in the sanctum, devotees have to stand in the long line for a pretty long time.

-It is to be borne in mind, among the Indian states Tamil Nadu has the largest number of Hindu temples across its land and, by the same token, a section of Tamil people with rationalistic bend of mind would severely criticize the Hindus and their purported superstitious beliefs, idol worship etc, without realizing that they are hurting the sentiments of tolerant Hindu community and their freedom of worship.
-The rationalists' severe criticism and propaganda did not have any effect on the religiously minded people.
-On the contrary, Devotion / Bhakti among the Tamils has gone up manifold and in recent years I can see more people in the Hindu temples than ever before, a fact no body can deny.
-It means more and more people go to temple for peace of mind and to lead a quiet life.
+It is to be borne in mind, among the Indian states, Tamil Nadu has the largest number of Hindu temples across its land and, by the same token, a small section of Tamil people with rationalistic bend of mind would severely criticize the Hindus and their purported superstitious beliefs, idol worship etc, without realizing that they are hurting the sentiments of tolerant Hindu community and their freedom of worship.
+They make blasphemous and vulgar remarks publicly without any reservation.
+Rationalists' severe criticism and propaganda did not have any effect on the religiously minded people.
+Their acts and disparaging utterances are anti-national and anti- Hindu.
+Despite their tirade, on the contrary, in the past more than a decade, devotion / Bhakti among the Tamils has gone up manifold and I can see for myself more people in the Hindu temples than ever before, a fact no body can deny.
+It means more and more people go to temples for peace of mind and to lead a quiet life.

 Somasooktha pradakshinam is done to commemorate the circumambulation of the Devas around Mt Kailash when they came for help during the churning of the sea of milk and the emergence of poison from Serpent Vasuki.
 The Devas kept running between Nandidevar and the poison, and pleaded the lord to help.
 The Nandi mandapam and the gomukhi, represent the above.
 The Somasooktha pradakshinam is in fact a re-enactment of the devas pleading to Shiva for help.

-The pradosha vrata, it is strongly believed, is a highly potent one and effective, and the devotees will be bestowed with happiness, wealth, health and peace of mind, besides they get salvation - free from the birth cycle and attain Shiva Loka after his mortal life.
+The pradosha vrata, it is strongly believed, is a highly potent one and effective, and the devotees will be bestowed with happiness, wealth, health and peace of mind, besides they get salvation - free from the birth cycle and attain Shiva Loka after their mortal life.
 This story above is a shortened version of “Pradhosha Mahimai” described by Sandilyar.
 The reading or listening of this story during pradhosha is said to have good effect on the devotees.
-It is equal to doing the entire
+It is equal to doing the entire prescribed pooja and rituals.